anderson101866/cualgo/README.md

 - **Cross-Platform Compatibility**: Developed with CMake, CuAlgo supports cross-platform development, enabling seamless compilation on various operating systems.

 ## Performance Evaluation
-Explore different implementations of the Floyd-Warshall algorithm using datasets of sizes N=40, N=1000, and N=2000.
+Explore the Floyd-Warshall implementation using different datasets of sizes N=40, N=1000, and N=2000.
 This section presents a comprehensive analysis of the efficiency improvements achieved through GPU acceleration.

 ### Methodology
 - **CPU Version**: The algorithm is executed on the CPU without GPU acceleration.